 ICRE’s current projects span a range of topics

-University-based Teacher Residency Models, Teacher Induction, Career Pathways and Work-based Learning, Transition and employment outcomes, Early Childhood, Computer Science, STEM Professional Development Models, Student Mental Health, Community College Transfer Students, Equitable Access to Advanced Coursework in K12, and Professional Development for Culturally Responsive Teaching.
+University-Based Teacher Residency Models, Teacher Induction, Career Pathways and Work-Based Learning, School-Transition and Employment Outcomes, Multilingual Learners, Students with Disabilities, Family Engagement, Early Childhood, Kindergarten Readiness, Out-of-School Time, Computer Science Education, STEM Professional Development Models, Student Mental Health, Alternative Education Programs, Community College Transfer Students, Equitable Access to Advanced Coursework in K12, and Action Research-Based Professional Development.

 A sample of ICRE’s recent projects